skhrg/GradMe/Back End/Curriculum Calculator/UniversityData/readme.md

 Now, in the following rows we will be entering all course requirements.
 The first column is always used for requirement ID (0 for Required Courses, 1 for Choice Courses, 2 for Shiz, 3 for Option).
 Note: When there is a range of possible required credits (i.e. 7-8) select the lowest possible number.

 Required Courses: In row 3, enter 0 in cell A3 (this is the ID).
 Then, enter the course ID every required course in every subsequent adjacent column.
+Create this row even if there are no required courses (does not apply to the rest of the requirements).

 I will be using X for the row number as the row number may vary from this point on.